jbaines-r7/shakeitoff/README.md

 3. -p - the file to overwrite/create.
 Full path required.

 The PoC will just copy itself into the target file.
-Easy enough to tweak though.

 ## Usage Example